 Rosie is a qualified Social Worker, having graduated with a first class honours degree from the University of Strathclyde.

-Rosie has been part of the Care Review from the beginning, undertaking a variety of roles, including Discovery Group member, Participation Coordinator and most recently Love co-chair.
+Rosie has been part of the Care Review from the beginning, undertaking a variety of roles, including Discovery Group member, Participation Coordinator and most recently Love work group co-chair.

 What’s happened lately?